After fleeing New York, Amazon finds warmer welcome for other HQ2

-It was business as usual in Long Island City last week, with catering and moving trucks buzzing in and out of a waterfront neighborhood, as one worker manned a forklift on the sidewalk and another nearby spray-painted a metal frame.
+It was business as usual in Long Island City late last month.
+Catering and moving trucks buzzed in and out of a waterfront neighborhood.
+One worker manned a forklift on the sidewalk while another nearby spray-painted a metal frame.

-Meanwhile, an Amtrak Acela ride away at Crystal City, in Virginia's Arlington County, it's a very different scene, with demolition already starting in preparation for construction of Amazon's surviving 25,000-employee development.
+Meanwhile, at Crystal City, in Virginia's Arlington County, it's a very different scene, where demolition has already started in preparation for construction of Amazon's surviving 25,000-employee development.
 Local activists are raising concerns about the Virginia project, but -- unlike in New York -- there seems to be far less vitriol.

 When the New York project fell apart in February, focus quickly shifted to Crystal City, where plenty of onlookers wondered if both developments could fail.
 But according to development experts, local politicians and demographic data, the Virginia project was always a better fit and more critical to Amazon's future than the New York site.
 Not only that, but walking away from both projects would be an even bigger embarrassment for the company.
 For those reasons, it seems likely Amazon will stay the course in Crystal City, even if more protests or challenges bubble up.

-It also seems like a keeper for the locals, despite some grumbling.

-Amazon's massive expansion project, dubbed HQ2, was first introduced in September 2017 and enjoyed months of fanfare, with hundreds of municipalities vying for the development in hopes of revitalizing their communities and bringing high-paying tech jobs.
+Amazon's massive expansion project, dubbed HQ2, was first introduced in September 2017 and enjoyed months of fanfare as hundreds of municipalities vied for the development in hopes of revitalizing their communities and bringing high-paying tech jobs.
 But after the winners -- Long Island City and Crystal City -- were announced in November, the public response in New York quickly turned negative amid concerns about strained infrastructure, displacement and corporate welfare.

 Amid a broader backlash against the tech industry and its business practices, HQ2 has turned into an albatross for Amazon.
 The company now needs to work through its last standing HQ2 development with far less cheering from the public and while working to repair its reputation, which took a beating in New York.
 If it manages to do both, HQ2 may become a long-term success, despite a botched and stumbling start.